I write and consult in the realms of Community, Conversation and Craft Beer.

 In addition, I offer media relations services working in specific journalist communities, such as outreach with SF Beer Week in the Northern California brewing community.
 Helping small breweries tell their stories hits the Venn diagram bullseye for several of my passions.

-Contact me at info [at] gailwilliams.com or at (415) 633-6036 to find out if we should be working together to create excellent community experiences and creative content.
-Just figuring that out together will be fun and eye-opening.
+Contact me at gail [at] gailwilliams [dot] com or at (415) 633-6036 to explore whether we should be working together to create excellent community experiences and creative content.
+Just figuring that out together will be worthwhile and eye-opening.

-Like so many people, I now have information scattered all over the Web.
+Like so many people, I now have my story scattered all over the Web.
 This page is meant to be an anchor point more than a catalogue of services.

 Beer by BART is a San Francisco craft beer by mass transit reference site and blog I founded with my Steve Shapiro.
 We have collaborated to freelance for Celebrator Beer News, Beer Advocate, Beer Paper LA, CraftBeer.com and other publications.
 Over recent years, we have won journalism awards from the North American Guild of Beer Writers for four collaborative articles.